ZenGo-X/anchor-playground/README.md

 [Anchor](https://anchorprotocol.com/) is a savings protocol, backed by the [Terra](https://www.terra.money/) blockchain.
 To be explicit, it is a set of smart contracts on the Terra blockchain providing the service of a decentralized savings and borrow solution.
 Much like other projects such as Compound and Maker, it allows the user to deposit some stable-coins.
-However, unlike Maker and Compound, it has some APY-stabalizing mechanisms.
+However, unlike Maker and Compound, it has some APY-stabilizing mechanisms.
 Be sure to read the [Anchor whitepaper](https://anchorprotocol.com/docs/anchor-v1.1.pdf) to fully understand how those mechanisms actually work.
 I'll try and give a glimpse of how it works.

-### Anchor's APY Stabalization Mechanism
+### Anchor's APY Stabilization Mechanism
 So in the savings mechanism typically there's a liquidity pool into which those who wish to gain some APY deposit some stablecoins.
 We also consider the borrowers who wish to borrow from the pool for and pay some interest (knwon as APR) for their borrow.
 The percentage from the pool which is borrowed and locked is known as the *utilization ratio*.